Round to the Nearest Ten, Hundred, Multiple..

 • "Decimal" is the number of decimal places you want to keep

-You can put any value, including 0, if you don't want to return a decimal.
+You can put any value, including 0, if you don't want to return digits.

 Example of numbers to round